Berliners make socially distanced human chain to protest racism | DW | 14.06.2020

 Read more: 'Race' has no place in the German constitution — or does it?

-Berlin recently lifted coronavirus-related limits on the number of people who can attend demonstrations, though people are still required to keep at least 1.5 meters (five feet) apart in public.
+Berlin recently lifted coronavirus-related limits on the number of people who can attend demonstrations, though people are still required to keep at least 1.5 meters (5 feet) apart in public.

 There were smaller demonstrations in other German cities.